What type of school is Phoenix Modern?

 May I visit the Phoenix Modern campus?

 Yes!
 We would love to host you for a tour of Phoenix Modern.
-See our website for upcoming events.
+Schedule a time to connect with one of our team members here!

 Do you offer before and after school programming?

 Our official day starts at 8:30 am and ends at 3:30 pm.
 We open our doors for dropoff at 7:30 am and are pleased to offer an extended day option for Phoenix Modern enrolled children until 5:30 pm on regularly scheduled school days.
 The cost for this program is $10 per day (need-based discounts available).

 Will Phoenix Modern provide transportation?